kettlewell/pipeline/README.md

     Those look like 8 good starting points to test enough scenarios to get a pretty good feel for how everything works together in a variety of fashions.

+   Edit:  One last thought on this ... might be easier to just have /demo1, /demo2, etc, and an index page that lists out what each URL is accomplishing... probably the easiest and least complicated way.

 2. So after the Display framework is started, work with the socket.io framework, to get the data flowing from Input to Display.
 The point of this excercise isn't really to process data, but